The TOP 3 WARM whites for walls, trims, cabinets & more…

 - White Dove has a yellow undertone, but it’s muted by a neutral base – more so than Simply White.

-- When it comes to flexibility, White Dove is the MOST flexible of the three, humouring a wide range of wall partners including many shades of beige, greige, gray and more colourful hues.
+- When it comes to flexibility, White Dove is the MOST flexible of the three, humoring a wide range of wall partners including many shades of beige, greige, gray and more colorful hues.

 However, whereas Simply White has a higher LRV, putting it closer to the TRUE white end of things, with White Dove’s lower LRV (83), White Dove most often LOOKS like a soft white.
 So, rather than being more crisp and bright, it looks more soft and subtle.

 Let’s take a quick break to talk about paint samples…

 Undoubtedly, you’ll be heading out in the near future to grab paint samples – stop right there!
 I want you to check out SAMPLIZE.
 Samplize offers peel and stick paint samples that are more AFFORDABLE, EASIER and more ENVIRONMENTALLY FRIENDLY than traditional paint pots.
 Here are just a FEW reasons why I recommend Samplize to my clients…

 - samples arrive ON YOUR DOORSTEP in 1-3 business days, depending on location

 - they’re more affordable than the samples pots/rollers/foam boards that are needed for traditional paint sampling

 - if you keep the samples on their white paper, you can move them around the room